Further Product Model Research

 Apply user-centered research methodologies to explore, document, analyze and understand pain points, needs and existing support strategies employed by teachers, school directors and parents in relation to the use of English language learning courseware and assessment services for young learners, in key growth markets.

-To approach customer needs and problems from a holistic, ‘bottom-up’ perspective, seeking to enrich understanding of existing problem hypotheses, as well as identifying and grounding our knowledge of previously unidentified gaps.
+To approach customer needs and problems from a holistic, ‘bottom-up’ perspective, seeking to enrich the understanding of existing problem hypotheses, identifying and grounding our knowledge of previously unidentified gaps.

 - It was challenging to find “emotion” expressed within the interviews for the School Director group - as it was all rather factual, which caused a bit of confusion with the group at the point of having to uncover as one of the critical components of the Customer Experience Map.

 - One stakeholder from Learning Intelligence was expecting to have more take-way on Professional Development but disappointingly found the result “too broad”.
 Hence more questions and discussions around “What drives good teaching?” - Should Professional Development focus more on “teaching how to following standards” or “teaching how to teach (in terms of pedagogy)”?

 At this stage I was leading the creation of service blueprints as accessible tools to bring together and align various perspectives that extends beyond the customer to include the experience of staff and business, in a visualization of how the current service works, and what will need to be in place for a future service version to be realized.
 By the time I left Pearson, we have completed the follow two steps to form the core of the front stage:

 - Analyze raw data collected from qualitative studies in Mexico, China and Turkey.
 Turn sticky notes and categorized data set into MURAL board to further capture and fine-tune the elements for blueprints.

 - Detail customer experience through the service as the core of current-states blueprints.
 Identify service patterns for each persona to drive experience consistency and alignment across different markets, and to balance the information density.